Our home in Northumberland

 The estate lies in an area of Britain renown for wildlife and is a sanctuary for many rare animals including red squirrels, ringed ouzels, lapwings, curlews, hen harriers and peregrine falcons.
 Much of the estate is a Special Conservation Area, one of the few such European-level designations in the country, and as a result we work closely with the National Parks authority and other wildlife organisations to support and protect the biodiversity of the land.

-This is a quiet place untouched by the ravages of modern farming and mass tourism.
+This is a quiet place untouched by modern farming and mass tourism.
 It is home to families who have lived alongside one another for generations and who speak in the distinct, soft burr of the upper Coquet.
 Yet the fortified Bastle houses and peel towers that pepper the valley are witness to centuries of violent incursions by Scottish cattle rustlers.
 As the violence ebbed in the eighteenth century it remained an ungovernable, wild area, where illicit stills flourished, fed by the quantity of fresh spring water and local barley, safeguarded by their seclusion from the Excise Man.

 Whisky production was found at Wolfershiel, Codley Moss and Swindon (all very close to Hepple) and the operators incarcerated.
 However Barleysike in Midhope, Copper Snout by Wholehope burn and Whisky Cleugh in Commondale indicate that production remained for long enough in many places for the activity to give rise to a name.